keshavissar001/Java-TestNG-Selenium/README.md

 Maven installation is complete.
 Now lets test it from windows command prompt.
 1. Go to start menu and type cmd in application location search box.
 2. Press ENTER.
 A new command prompt will be opened.
-3. Type mvn -version in command prompt and hit ENTER.
+3. Type "mvn -version" in command prompt and hit ENTER.

 This should show the version information of maven installed.
 If there is any error shown, cross-check all above steps.